-1. Prepare slightly soft dough dough using bajri and jowar flour. and hot water.
+1. Prepare slightly soft dough dough using bajri and jowar flour and hot water.
+You can use only one millet flour if that’s your choice.
+You can add little wheat flour which will make rolling easier.
 Add little water at a time.
 Knead the dough for 2-3 minutes pressing with your palm.
 Divide in 3 portion and make 3 bolls and flatten it.

 2. Heat pan (tawa).

 3. Dust the flour on flat surface and on dough to roll roti using rolling pin, roll it with very soft hand as it can easily break.
-Another way is to softly press the dough with fingers and spread it to make roti.
+Another way is to softly press the dough with fingers and spread it to make roti (see video).